mahmoudparsian/data-algorithms-with-spark/wiki-how/using-graphframes-with-jupyter.md

 This is how I did it: to use GraphFrames in Jupyter:

-1. Make sure that the numpy package is installed properly on the specific version of python which you are using for PySpark,
+1. Make sure that the `numpy` package is installed properly on the specific version of python which you are using for PySpark,

-2. You might have multiple copies/versions of Python, but make sure, you select the Python, in which numpy has been installed properly
+2. You might have multiple copies/versions of Python, but make sure, you select the Python, in which `numpy` package has been installed properly,

-3. To make sure you are doing okay, make sure that in Jupyter, you can run the following (two imports) successfully (without any error):
+3. To make sure you are doing okay, make sure that inside Jupyter, you can run the following (two imports) successfully (without any error):